shadowmanos/explore-data-with-java/index.md

 `https://github.com/shadowmanos/kotlin-repl-data-cookbook.git`

 You'll need jdk 1.8 or later.
-After it's open and indexing is complete, go the project view on the left, highlight a module e.g._corenlp_ and choose from menu _Tools_ -> _Kotlin_ -> _Kotlin REPL_.
-Then start typing code from the examples in this cookbook and the necessary classes will be auto imported while typing.
+After it's open and Intellij and gradle have done their thing, go the project view on the left, highlight the _main_ module in _src_ folder and choose from menu _Tools_ -> _Kotlin_ -> _Kotlin REPL_.
+Then start typing code from the examples in this cookbook and if you autocomplete the necessary classes will be auto imported while typing.
 Tip: You may define a shortcut to bring up the REPL window.

 ### Contents